-Pain Management Specialist in San Jose CA: Chronic Pain
+Pain Management Specialist in San Jose CA: Back Pain

-There are many different ways of treating pain, but not all of them are equal.
-Some therapists try to influence patients’ feelings and experiences of the pain in order to lessen it enough to start physical therapy.
+There are many different ways of treating back pain, but not all of them are equal.
+Some therapists try to influence the patient’s feeling of pain in order to lessen it enough to start physical therapy.
 Most of the time, physical therapists try to focus on strengthening and flexibility exercises in order to make it easier to move without discomfort.
 They might also focus on improving your posture and the way you move to make it easier on your body.
-There are also massage therapies that either do deep tissue massages or hot and cold techniques to get blood flowing and relieve tension.
+There are also massage therapies that either do deep tissue massages or hot and cold techniques to get the blood flowing and relieve tension.
 TENS (transcutaneous electrical nerve stimulation) therapy uses electrical current to help reduce muscle spasms, but the machine is quite large.

 How Is Muscle Activation Different?